 Quantitative Research

-Factual Insights quantitative market research methodology deals with numerical data and hard facts.
+Factual Insights quantitative market research methodology deals

 CATI (Computer-aided telephonic interviews)